iandailis/Palettizer/README.md

 Generates SV modules that output a given image, compressed using k-means clustering.

-Wanted to create this because I saw so many people store their sprite and background data with raw pixel values, causing either low resolution or very long compile times, and that just pained me.
-Therefore, I created this so you can still have beautiful pictures with low compile times, efficient compression, and easy integration.
+I created this tool because I saw so many people store their sprite and background data with raw pixel values, causing either low resolution or very long compile times, and that just pained me.
+This tool generates SystemVerilog modules that output beautiful pictures with low compile times, efficient compression, and easy integration.

 # How to use: